asgerf/strongcli/README.md

 })
 ```

-If no default is specified, value options will be `undefined` and flags will be `false`.
+If no default is specified, value options will be `undefined`, flags will be `false`,
+and repeatable value options will be empty arrays.

 The default can also be a function creating the default value:
 ```typescript